By-Name Lists

 Sample Data Dashboards

-Its not just about having data through your BNL – its about how you display it for further analysis to help make data-driven decisions in your community.
+Its not just about having By-Name Data – its about how you display it for further analysis to help make data-driven decisions in your community.
 Below are sample data dashboards from a number of communities.

 Canada